Thessaloniki, Greece’s second-largest city, is among the best destinations to visit in 2023, CNN travel experts recently said.

 Long defined by the number “2,” Thessaloniki, which was the second largest city in the Byzantine Empire and the second busiest port in the Ottoman Empire, is currently the second largest city in Greece.

 For centuries, its importance and wealth have derived from its location in the far northeastern corner of the Thermaic Gulf of the Aegean Sea.

 All being well, November 2023 should see the opening of the main metro line of an infrastructure megaproject that will eventually connect the city’s downtown to its international airport.

 Driverless trains will whisk passengers through tunnels whose excavation has added to Thessaloniki’s already rich catalog of archeological discoveries, many of which will be on display in specially created museum stations.

-The first such museum station will be at the Venizelos Station where ancient objects dating back to the Roman and Byzantine periods between the 3rd and 6th centuries AD will be displayed.
+The first such museum station will be at the Venizelos Station, where ancient objects dating back to the Roman and Byzantine periods from between the 3rd and 6th centuries AD will be displayed.

 A large number of coins were discovered, together with many items of pottery, as well as glass, iron, bronze, marble, and bone finds.

 “Thessaloniki, at the end of 2023, will have an extensive archaeological site integrated into the metro station system,” Culture Minister Lina Mendoni recently said.
 “What we are doing shows our respect for the past, present and future of the city and its citizens.”